 Users may not therefore use such content in any way that is not necessary or implicit in the proper use of the Service.

-In particular, but without limitation, Users may not copy, download, share (beyond the limits set forth below), modify, translate, transform, publish, transmit, sell, sublicense, edit, transfer/assign to third parties or create derivative works from the content available on Canadian Association of Wilderness Medicine, nor allow any third party to do so through the User or their device, even without the User's knowledge.
+In particular, but without limitation, Users may not copy, download, share (beyond the limits set forth below), modify, translate, transform, publish, transmit, sell, sublicense, edit, transfer/assign to third parties or create derivative works from the content available on Doctor It, nor allow any third party to do so through the User or their device, even without the User's knowledge.

-Where explicitly stated on Canadian Association of Wilderness Medicine, the User may download, copy and/or share some content available through Canadian Association of Wilderness Medicine for its sole personal and non-commercial use and provided that the copyright attributions and all the other attributions requested by the Owner are correctly implemented.
+Where explicitly stated on Doctor It, the User may download, copy and/or share some content available through Doctor It for its sole personal and non-commercial use and provided that the copyright attributions and all the other attributions requested by the Owner are correctly implemented.

 Any applicable statutory limitation or exception to copyright shall stay unaffected.

-Through Canadian Association of Wilderness Medicine Users may have access to external resources provided by third parties.
+Through Doctor It Users may have access to external resources provided by third parties.
 Users acknowledge and accept that the Owner has no control over such resources and is therefore not responsible for their content and availability.

 Conditions applicable to any resources provided by third parties, including those applicable to any possible grant of rights in content, result from each such third parties’ terms and conditions or, in the absence of those, applicable statutory law.

-Users are solely responsible for making sure that their use of Canadian Association of Wilderness Medicine and/or the Service violates no applicable law, regulations or third-party rights.
+Users are solely responsible for making sure that their use of Doctor It and/or the Service violates no applicable law, regulations or third-party rights.

-Therefore, the Owner reserves the right to take any appropriate measure to protect its legitimate interests including by denying Users access to Canadian Association of Wilderness Medicine or the Service, terminating contracts, reporting any misconduct performed through Canadian Association of Wilderness Medicine or the Service to the competent authorities – such as judicial or administrative authorities - whenever Users engage or are suspected to engage in any of the following activities:
+Therefore, the Owner reserves the right to take any appropriate measure to protect its legitimate interests including denying Users access to Doctor It or the Service, terminating contracts, reporting any misconduct performed through Doctor It or the Service to the competent authorities – such as judicial or administrative authorities - whenever Users are suspected to be in violation of any laws, regulations, third-party rights and/or these Terms, including, but not limited to, by engaging in any of the following activities:

-Some of the Products provided on Canadian Association of Wilderness Medicine, as part of the Service, are provided on the basis of payment.
+Some of the Products provided on Doctor It, as part of the Service, are provided on the basis of payment.

-The fees, duration and conditions applicable to the purchase of such Products are described below and in the dedicated sections of Canadian Association of Wilderness Medicine.
+The fees, duration and conditions applicable to the purchase of such Products are described below and in the dedicated sections of Doctor It.

-Prices, descriptions or availability of Products are outlined in the respective sections of Canadian Association of Wilderness Medicine and are subject to change without notice.
+Prices, descriptions or availability of Products are outlined in the respective sections of Doctor It and are subject to change without notice.

-While Products on Canadian Association of Wilderness Medicine are presented with the greatest accuracy technically possible, representation on Canadian Association of Wilderness Medicine through any means (including, as the case may be, graphic material, images, colors, sounds) is for reference only and implies no warranty as to the characteristics of the purchased Product.
+While Products on Doctor It are presented with the greatest accuracy technically possible, representation on Doctor It through any means (including, as the case may be, graphic material, images, colors, sounds) is for reference only and implies no warranty as to the characteristics of the purchased Product.

 The characteristics of the chosen Product will be outlined during the purchasing process.

-Any steps taken from choosing a Product to order submission form part of the purchasing process.
+Any steps needed from Product choice to order submission, form part of the purchasing process.